-Evans Mirageas is in his eighth season as The Harry T. Wilks Artistic Director of Cincinnati Opera.
-Widely considered one of the most talented and respected artistic leaders in the classical music industry today, Mirageas brings to Cincinnati Opera a broad range of experience in both opera and symphonic music, as well as a long history of successful partnerships with many of the world’s leading singers and conductors.
+Evans Mirageas is in his eleventh season as The Harry T. Wilks Artistic Director of Cincinnati Opera.
+Widely considered one of the most talented and respected artistic leaders in the classical music industry today, Mirageas brings to Cincinnati Opera a broad range of experience in both opera and symphonic music, as well as a long history of successful partnerships with many of the world's leading singers and conductors.

-Mirageas’s varied career in classical music has included radio production with the nationally renowned WFMT radio station in Chicago, Artistic Administrator to Seiji Ozawa at the Boston Symphony, and Senior Vice President of Artists and Repertoire for the Decca Record Company.
+Mirageas's varied career in classical music has included radio production with the nationally renowned WFMT radio station in Chicago, Artistic Administrator to Seiji Ozawa at the Boston Symphony, and Senior Vice President of Artists and Repertoire for the Decca Record Company.
 In addition, he is an award-winning record producer, lecturer, interviewer, presenter, and awards panelist.
-He is also the Vice President for Artistic Planning for The Atlanta Symphony.
+He is also the Vice President for Artistic Planning and Operations for The Atlanta Symphony.
 Since 1999, Mirageas has served as an independent artistic advisor to conductors, instrumentalists, singers, symphony orchestras, opera companies, and other performing arts organizations throughout the United States and Europe.

 The thread of opera runs throughout Evans Mirageas's career.
 Like many other Americans, his early exposure to opera was through recordings and the Metropolitan Opera broadcasts.
 A Detroit Opera Theater production of Boris Godunov in 1974 with Jerome Hines was his first exposure to professional live opera, followed soon thereafter by regular attendance at Metropolitan Opera productions on tour in Detroit and, starting in 1980, in New York.
 Among his earliest opera experiences was his first visit to the Cincinnati Opera in 1978 to see Verdi's Macbeth with Sherrill Milnes in the title role.